Course detail

 Syllabus

-12. Surfaces of revolution: derivation of parametric equations in projective space, surfaces of revolution construction, cross sections of the surfaces.
+12. surfaces of revolution, derivation of parametric equations in projective space, construction of surfaces, cross-sections of rotation surfaces

 Computer-assisted exercise